Hi, I'm Raghavendra

 difference for the people who use them.

-Lately, I've been diving into AI-driven development — exploring
+Lately, I've been diving into AI-driven software development — exploring

-Context Protocol (MCP) to better understand how we can build
+agentic systems to understand how we can build

 smarter, more adaptive applications.